alwstar/AML-ICL/Nex/README.md

 ### The Fundamental Idea:
-Imagine whispering a few recipe tips to our chef just before they start cooking.
+Imagine telling a few recipe tips to our chef just before they start cooking.
 Similarly, by providing a few task examples within the prompt, the model can:
 - Understand the task requirements
 - Recognize patterns and structures
 - Apply this understanding to new, similar inputs